What’s the difference between Real-User Monitoring and traditional (also known as synthetic) monitoring services?

 Now, if you want to optimize your routing configurations based on your RUM data, you can use our new Traffic Steering service… you can read about it more here.

 #2 There are a lot of upstream providers

 When I say “upstream” that means any network, data provider, or hosting service that your users depend on to reach your site.

 For any given user, they will have to cross a handful, if not a dozen of these upstream networks to reach your site.
 That’s dozens of chances for connection failure or latency.

 RUM makes it easy for you to pinpoint latencies caused by a particular provider and then make the necessary updates to your routing configurations to avoid the issue.

-Unless your monitoring service has visual traceroutes (we do!), this is a tedious task.
+Unless your monitoring service has visual traceroutes or automated Traffic Steering (we have both!), this can be a tedious task.

 Visual traceroutes still use synthetic monitoring, but they can give you valuable insight into how your users are reaching your site.